whiteclover/Medoly/docs/guide/quick_start.rst

 Requires python 2.7 version, tornado 4.0+, ``mako`` and ``jinja2`` template engine.

-You can install Modely with a single command using pip, type this into your terminal:
+You can install Medoly with a single command using pip, type this into your terminal:

 .. code-block:: bash